Leveraging Convolutional and Graph Networks for an Unsupervised Remote Sensing Labelling Tool: Introduction

 \section{Introduction}

 Rapid advancements in satellite imagery and Remote Sensing (RS) have led to an explosion of data, with the Sentinel-2 mission producing 1.6 terabytes of data daily.
 This wealth of data enables applications across agriculture, land use mapping, environmental monitoring, coastal management and monitoring and geological studies \citep{karthikeyan2020review,zhang2022artificial,weiss2020remote,ahmadi2021fault,SEALE2022113044} -- all of which require high quality labelled datasets.
-The relatively large pixel resolutions of Sentinal-2 (covering 10 to 60m) create challenges for labelling.
-A single pixel, representing a 10m by 10m area, might cover both land and water, leading to significant variation in the quantities of each within the same pixel.
-Dataset labels can consist of small image segments that have a feature of interest present, labelled bounding boxes or pixel level labels.
+However, the relatively large pixel resolutions of Sentinal-2 (covering 10 to 60m) create challenges for labelling.
+A single pixel, representing a 10m by 10m area, may cover both land and water, introducing ambiguity and mixed spectral responses.
+Traditional labelling approaches, whether bounding boxes, pixel-level masks, or small image segments, are time consuming and costly, requiring expert input.

-There is a pressing need for accurate labelled datasets in remote sensing to enable reliable analysis and model training.
-A notable gap in remote sensing tools for labelling was identified by \citeauthor{li2021labelrs} \citep{li2021labelrs}, who developed LabelRS -- a segmentation and dataset-building tool.
-LabelRS leverages open-source data from OpenStreetMaps, Land Use Land Cover (LULC) datasets, and ArcGIS user annotations.
-While it is effective for generating semantic, object, or image classification datasets, its reliance on predefined label categories limits flexibility, making it less adaptable to new or unseen categories.

-To address this challenge, we sought to develop a toolchain that enhances labelling efficiency by presenting experts with similar content for quick and accurate annotation.
-We turned to the related field of Content-Based Image Retrieval (CBIR), which aims to retrieve similar content through three main steps: 1) feature representation, 2) indexing, and 3) similarity measurement \citep{LI202194}.
-By leveraging CBIR’s ability to present relevant images in an unsupervised context, we can offer increased flexibility and time efficiency, assuming the retrieved content is sufficiently similar.
-Several image retrieval tools have adopted CBIR to return a list of images most similar to a target query, such as those described in \citep{qi2020mlrsnet,hou2019v}.